Percy Ingle

 Percy Ingle was a retail bakery founded in east London in 1954, by Percy Ingle.
 The chain had over 50 outlets in London and Essex.

 As of 2010, Michael and Paul Ingle, grandsons of the founder, were running the company.

 On 22 June 2020, the Newham Recorder reported that the bakery was "due to close all its stores after 66 years".
-The paper reported that "head office has confirmed the closure", but that "an official statement is yet to be released".
+The paper reported that "head office has confirmed the closure".